 Our remuneration principles have been designed to support a remuneration approach that aligns with our vision, values and strategy, is appropriate to changing market conditions, and seek to comply with regulatory requirements.

-Our Global Markets business operates globally through a number of CBA offices to engage in price quoting, order taking, transaction and execution and other market making and risk management activities across the wholesale fixed income, currency and commodity (‘FICC’) markets.
+The Commonwealth Bank of Australia (‘CBA’) operates globally through a number of CBA offices to engage in price quoting, order taking, transaction execution and other market making and risk management activities across the wholesale fixed income, currency and commodity (‘FICC’) markets.

-The disclosures in this section conveys the steps CBA will take in managing this process and providing positive customer outcomes.
+The disclosures in this section convey the steps CBA will take in managing this process and providing positive customer outcomes.

 Our Environmental & Social Framework provides a reference point for our people and stakeholders on the minimum environmental and social standards we seek to abide by, and the targets and commitments we are working towards.

 We recognise that many Aboriginal and Torres Strait Islander Australians face significant social and financial disadvantage.
 So while we aim to promote equality for all Australians, reconciliation is an important part or our investment in our community.

 We are deepening our commitment to ensuring that as many people as possible, especially those at risk of financial exclusion, have access to affordable, appropriate financial resources and can make the most of them.